FixTheCode/jupyter/README.md

     - SpeechRecognition, supports several speech detection APIs
     - Google Speech Recognition API

-## Machine Learning (ML)
-This example takes an historic file of stock quotes and uses machine learning to predict the future stock prices using various techniques.

 ## Text Mining
-This example show how to extract and process text from a PDF file but similar can be achieved from other common formats including Microsoft Office document.
+This example shows how to extract and process text from a PDF file but similar can be achieved from other common formats including Microsoft Office documentx.
+This notebook shows how different language model yield different results.
+The model used are intended for written text (blogs, news, comments).

 This Jupyter Notebook demonstrate:

     - Displaying the PDF file
     - Extracting text from the PDF
     - Processing the data to prepare it for analysis
+    - Performing frequency analysis of the text
     - Displaying graphs of our analysis

 Tech tools used are:

+    - NLTK, the leading Python platform for working with natural language data
     - Tika, a highly performant text processing library
+    - SpaCy, support large-scale information extraction tasks using trained language models.
+    - Pandas, data processing
+    - Matplotlib, visuals

+## Machine Learning (ML)
+This example takes an historic file of stock quotes and uses machine learning to predict the future stock prices using various techniques.

 ## Cognitive Search